clojurewerkz/monger.docs/articles/collections.md

 To create a collection as capped, use the same `monger.collection/create` function with options:

 {% gist f1f9e2d0f3cd9a7767b7 %}

+## Using MongoDB TTL collections (MongoDB 2.2+)

+MongoDB 2.2 and later versions support [TTL (time-to-live, aka expiring) collections](http://docs.mongodb.org/manual/tutorial/expire-data/).

+To enable document expiration, you need to create an index on a date field with the `:expireAfterSeconds` option:

+{% gist 81ee570edaffafbd9929 %}

+Note that MongoDB runs the expiring thread (sometimes referred to as called `TTLMonitor`), about once per minute, so with TTL values less than 60 seconds this feature may be of little use.

 ## Dropping a collection